How to Completely Optimize your Google My Business Listing

 Our Google My Business Optimization Guide for SEO will help you verify your business listing and completely optimize for details like hours, business category, description, amenities, and more!
 Think like the people searching for a business like yours.
 They are more likely to pick you if you are nearby, have a complete listing with reviews, and appear in map listings.
 Optimizing your Google My Business SEO can make you more visible to potential customers.
 Google My Business is a core part of On-SERP SEO and Local SEO.

 Most organic searches come from Google, which is something you probably already knew, but it reemphasizes the importance of getting as much information as possible about your business on the search engine.
 Adding information to your GMB profile also increases your chances of receiving a more prestigious Knowledge Panel.
-Plus, what you add to your Google My Business listing can appear on Search and Maps, important for Local SEO.
+Plus, what you add to your Google My Business (formerly known as Google Local and Google Places) listing can appear on Search and Maps, important for Local SEO.
 This is important for On-SERP SEO since the Google Map Pack is becoming increasingly prevalent in SERPs (search engine results pages),

 Businesses that verify their information with Google My Business are twice as likely to be considered reputable by consumers according to Google/Oxera (The Benefits of Complete Business Listings, Dec 2014)

 The more you work on your listing, the better.
 But, accuracy is vital.
 If you’re wondering how to optimize Google My Business to make it work best for you, follow these steps.

 If your business has been around for a while, it’s likely that you’ll need to claim it instead of creating it from scratch.
 To claim your business, log in to request ownership with your account and start typing your business name.
 The verification process has been recently simplified.
 If your listing hasn’t already been claimed, you can start to set up your account and details.
 If it has been claimed, you can request ownership from the current owner, who has 7 days to respond.